 Integrity warning

-*If you do not want to reveal your identity, you must take into account the fact that, by reporting information anonymously, there is no possibility of being contacted, of being asked for additional data, in which case the investigation may not be started and completed.
+*If you do not wish to reveal your identity, you should keep in mind that by reporting information anonymously, there is no possibility of being contacted or being asked for additional data, in which case the investigation may not be initiated and completed.

-Nuclearelectrica treats with attention and seriousness the reporting of problems that may constitute violations of the law, deviations or irregularities.
-The main irregularities recommended to be promptly reported refer to: violations of the law in a professional context, non-compliance with the Code of Conduct, non-compliance with policies and procedures, improper aspects regarding financial statements and relations between employees, abuse, discrimination, cases of corruption, theft, cases of money laundering and any inappropriate behavior that could harm the reputation of the company or any attempts to hide all of the above.
-The Company assumes that all issues and reports submitted are made in good faith, are genuine and legitimate.
+Nuclearelectrica Serv SRL treats with care and seriousness reports regarding issues that may constitute violations of the law, misconduct or irregularities.
+The main irregularities recommended to be promptly reported refer to: violations of the law in a professional context, non-compliance with the Code of Conduct, non-compliance with policies and procedures, inappropriate aspects regarding financial situations and employee relations, abuses, discrimination, cases of corruption, theft, cases of money laundering and any inappropriate behavior that could harm the company’s reputation or any attempts to hide all of the above.
+The company starts from the premise that all issues and reports submitted are made in good faith, are real and legitimate.

-– Make available to employees and third parties ways to discuss and obtain feedback on any measures taken as a result;
+– Provide employees and third parties with ways to raise issues and obtain feedback on any measures taken as a result;

-– It is ensured that employees and third parties receive an answer in relation to the problems raised and that they know how to proceed in the situation where they are not satisfied with the measures taken;
+– Ensures that employees and third parties receive a response to the issues raised and that they know how to proceed if they are not satisfied with the measures taken;

-– Reassures employees and third parties that if they raise issues they identify in good faith, they will be protected against any retaliation or victimization.
+– Assure employees and third parties that if they raise issues they identify in good faith, they will be protected against any retaliation or victimization.

-Recognizing the importance of a clear and up-to-date process regarding both internal reporting and the protection of whistleblowers, SNN has established different communication channels that can be used by employees and third parties to express their complaints and report according to Law 361/2022, after as follows:
+Recognizing the importance of a clear and up-to-date process regarding both internal reporting and the protection of those who submit complaints, Nuclearelectrica Serv SRL has established various communication channels that can be used by employees and third parties to express their complaints and report according to Law 361/2022, as follows:

-In accordance with the applicable SNN Policies, the reporting management activity regarding the reporting of irregularities strictly respects the confidentiality of the persons who report them and strictly prohibits the application of reprisals against them, including in cases where the investigations do not confirm the issues reported in good faith.
+In accordance with the Policies applicable to Nuclearelectrica Serv SRL, the activity of managing complaints regarding the reporting of irregularities strictly respects the confidentiality of the persons who report them and completely prohibits the application of reprisals against them, including in cases where investigations do not confirm the issues reported in good faith.

-THE LEGAL AND PROCEDURAL FRAMEWORK REGARDING THE REPORTING AND PROTECTION OF PUBLIC INTEREST Whistleblowers
+LEGAL AND PROCEDURAL FRAMEWORK ON REPORTING AND PROTECTION OF WHISTLERS IN THE PUBLIC INTEREST

 Who are the people who can make reports?